syncfusion-content/winui-docs/winui/RangeSlider/track.md

 documentation: ug
 ---

-# Track features in Syncfusion WinUI range slider
+# Track Features in Syncfusion WinUI Range Slider

 This section helps to learn about how to customize the track in the slider.

-## Track color
+## Track Color

 You can change the active and inactive track color of the range slider using the `ActiveTrackFill` and `InactiveTrackFill` properties respectively.